PureSpectrum1/fusion-sdk-android/README.md

     accessToken = "your_token", // Example token
     respondentId = "your_id", // Example id
     locale = "en_US" // Example locale
-    // Optional: memberId, hashedId, profileData can also be passed )
+    // Optional: memberId, hashedId, profileData, verticalAllowed can also be passed )
 ```